Caccothryptus: Description

 Caccothryptus beetles range from 2.5 to 5.5 mm in length.
 They have ovoid bodies, ranging from brown to black in color, covered in both long and short layers of setae; the shorter layer lies flat against the surface of the body, while the longer layer stands erect.
 The color of the setae varies depending on the angle of illumination.
 The head is slightly retracted into the pronotum, with long and narrow eleven-segment antennae covered in short setae.
 The underside of the abdomen (ventrum) has deep depressions where the long, slender legs connect with the body.
 The smooth and shiny surface of their elytra are covered in dense rows of punctures.

 Sexual dimorphism is relatively minimal.
 Females have long ovipositors and gonocoxites (structures covering the underside of the genitals) which taper to a sharp point.
-Caccothryptus species can be distinguished from most other genera in the Mandersia group due to their lack of slanted frontal sulci on their heads.
+Caccothryptus species can be distinguished from most other genera in the Mandersia group due to their lack of slanted frontal sulci (furrows) on their heads.
 They can be distinguished from the genus Simplocarina (which also lacks these sulci) by their long antennae, which extend beyond the posterior end of their pronotum.
 Irregular punctures of different sizes form stripes on the surface of their elytra.
 Additionally, all Caccothryptus species have a longitudinally divided region at the apex of their aedeagus, which forms two distinct lobes.

 They generally live in forests, inside piles of water-logged dead wood adjacent to small streams.
 They fly readily and are most often collected using light traps.

 Range

 Caccothryptus species are mainly within the Indomalayan biogeographic realm, although some reach the southern frontier of the eastern Palearctic.
-They have been found across Southeast Asia, and portions of southern China and the northern portions of the Indian subcontinent.
+They have been found across Southeast Asia, parts of southern China, and the northern portion of the Indian subcontinent.
 The Sunda Islands and Philippines are particular centers of diversity within the genus.
 Many species are known from a single location, although some have been found across a wide swath of territory.
 Most notable among these species is C. maculosus, which has a range that encompasses Mainland Southeast Asia plus Hainan, portions of Indonesia, and the Andaman Islands.
 The jaechi, zetelli, and rouyeri species groups are only found in Maritime Southeast Asia, while the testudo group is limited to the mainland.
 Only the compactus group stretches across both.